-Living in Hong KongiStockphoto
+Living in Hong Kong?

 On the other hand, living in Hong Kong also means enjoying sheer endless possibilities.
-Hong Kong offers you a great infrastructure, a vibrant nightlife as well as countless entertainment and shopping opportunities.
+Hong Kong offers you a great infrastructure, a vibrant nightlife, as well as countless entertainment and shopping opportunities.
 Moreover, many tend to forget that living there also includes activities such as hiking and rock-climbing in one of the country parks and natural reserves.

-Streets are usually extremely crowded, and traffic jams are a common phenomenon for everybody in Hong Kong.
+Streets are usually extremely crowded, and traffic jams are a common phenomenon for everybody living in Hong Kong.
 Parking spots are nearly impossible to find and very expensive.
-High fuel costs and annual vehicle licensing fees further add to the immense cost of living in Hong Kong.
+Increased fuel costs and annual vehicle licensing fees further add to the immense cost of living in Hong Kong.
 Having a car can be useful, though, if you need to drive your kids to various activities.

 The cheaper and more comfortable option to get around town is public transport.
-The Hong Kong Mass Transit Railway (MTR), the main artery of life in Hong Kong, has eleven train lines (including the airport express line) across all major districts, with trains running every few minutes.
+The Hong Kong Mass Transit Railway (MTR), the main artery of life in Hong Kong, has ten train lines (including the airport express line) across all major districts, with trains running every few minutes.